LicenseKit/website/pages/pricing.md

 ---

-LicenseKit is free for up to 10 code- or file-based licenses.
-Just use the license key **"FREE"** to use a trial version with a limited set of licenses.
+LicenseKit is free for up to **5** code- or file-based licenses.
+Just use the license key **"FREE"** to use the trial version and upgrade to a paid plan once you need more licenses or additional functionality.

 Visit the [project site]({{site.github_url}}) and see the [online documentation]({{site.documentation_url}}) for more information.